Recruitment Privacy Notice

 This privacy notice lets you know what happens to any personal data that you give to us, or any that we may collect from or about you.
 It applies to you because you are applying for work with us whether as an employee, worker or contractor.

-The AA Group of companies means AA PLC, together with any entity in which AA PLC directly or indirectly has at least a 50% shareholding.
+The AA Group of companies means The AA, together with any entity in which The AA directly or indirectly has at least a 50% shareholding.

 We have a dedicated data protection officer (“DPO”).
-You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO or going to Contact Us at the aa.com.
+You can contact the DPO using the details below or by writing to the above address, marking it for the attention of the DPO.

 Changes to this privacy notice

 We may change this privacy notice from time to time by updating this page in order to reflect changes in the law and/or our privacy practices.

 The kind of personal data do we hold about you?

 Personal information that we’ll process in connection with your application for recruitment if relevant, includes:

 - Personal contact details such as name, title, addresses, telephone numbers, and personal email addresses;

 - Personal details such as date of birth, marital status, national insurance number, bank account details, payroll records, and tax status information;